Erb3/NoHotbarLooping/CONTRIBUTING.md

 ## Any contributions you make will be under the Mozilla Public License 2.0

-In short, when you submit code changes, your submissions are understood to be under the same [GPL 3.0](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [MPL 2.0](https://choosealicense.com/licenses/mpl-2.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using GitHub's [issues tab](https://github.com/Erb3/NoHotbarLooping/issues)